openvinotoolkit/training_extensions/docs/source/explanation/index.rst

 This section consist of main algorithms explanation and additional features description.
 ``Main algorithms`` section inludes:

-1. description of dataset format for the task;
+1. Description of dataset format for the task;
-2. available templates (backbones);
+2. Available templates (backbones);
-3. description of supervised training pipelines;
+3. Description of supervised training pipelines;
 4. Semi-supervised and Self-supervised algorithms.

 ``Additional features`` section consists of: